lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

 The *#* character is used to add comments; that is, everything to the right of a +# is ignored by the Bone and is assumed to be for humans to read.
 In the previous example, *###Disable auto loading* is a comment that informs us the next line(s) are for disabling things.
 Two *disable_uboot_overlay* commands follow.
-Both should be commented-out and won't be executed by the Bon
+Both should be commented-out and won't be executed by the Bone.

 Why not just remove the line?
 Later, you might decide you need more general-purpose input/output (GPIO) pins and don't need the HDMI display.
 If so, just remove the *#* from the ``disable_uboot_overlay_video=1``